mayankrastogi02/cpen321-study-wimme/documentation/M3_Requirements_and_Design.md

             3. The system displays information about their profile: username, year, and faculty

         - **Failure scenario(s)**:
-          - See general failure requirements.
+          - See general failure requirements
      3. **Edit profile**:
-        - **Description**: The actor can change the details of their profile profile.
+        - **Description**: The actor can change the details of their profile profile
         - **Primary actor(s)**: Student
         - **Main success scenario**:
             1. The actor clicks the edit button on their profile